wernerkrauss/silverstripe-framework/docs/en/reference/shortcodes.md

 All internal links inserted via the CMS into a content field are in the form `<a href="[sitetree_link,id=n]">`.
 At runtime this is replaced by a plain link to the page with the ID in question.
+Media embeds through OEmbed are handled with the `[embed]` shortcode.

 ## Limitations